 Roles Responsibilities Dean or Manager On receipt of a written allegation of misconduct the Dean or the Manager shall: a) record the allegation in the relevant Faculty Office Student Discipline Register; b) appoint an independent Case Manager; and c) complete the action detailed in subsection 6 below.
 The Student Discipline Registers will be held and maintained in the Deans' office.
 Case Manager On appointment The Case Manager will carry out a full investigation into the allegation.
-O being appointed, the Case Manager will advise the student in writing: a) that an allegation of misconduct has been made; b) the details of the allegation; c) the student's right to make written submissions in relation to the allegation within fifteen (15) working days of the date of the letter;
+On being appointed, the Case Manager will advise the student in writing: a) that an allegation of misconduct has been made; b) the details of the allegation; c) the student's right to make written submissions in relation to the allegation within fifteen (15) working days of the date of the letter;

-d) the possible penalties that could be imposed if the allegation is substantiated; e) the right to meet with the Case Manager to respond to the allegations; and f) the right to have a support person present at any meeting.
+T d) the possible penalties that could be imposed if the allegation is substantiated; e) the right to meet with the Case Manager to respond to the allegations; and f) the right to have a support person present at any meeting.
 Process for an Any investigation or enquiry will be completed in accordance with the investigation principles of natural justice.
-These principles include but are not limited to: a) an enquiry to be carried out in an open and unbiased manner; b) the result of the enquiry not to be predetermined; c) all parties to the enquiry to have an opportunity to explain and be listened to; d) all available information to be obtained; e) decisions to be fair and to be based on the evidence obtained; and f) the Case Manager to have no conflict of interest.
+These principles include but are not limited investigation to: a) an enquiry to be carried out in an open and unbiased manner; b) the result of the enquiry not to be predetermined; c) all parties to the enquiry to have an opportunity to explain and be listened to; d) all available information to be obtained; e) decisions to be fair and to be based on the evidence obtained; and f) the Case Manager to have no conflict of interest.
 Within five (5) working days of receiving the allegation the Case Manager shall advise the complainant of the action taken to date.
-The complainant Conclusion of the will receive updated written advice weekly thereafter. investigation or On completing the enquiry the Case Manager shall return the file to the Dean or the Library Manager or the Manager of Information Technology enquiry Services with a finding of "substantiated" or "unsubstantiated" and Criquity recommend a course of action from the following: a) No further action as the allegation is trivial. b) No further action as the allegation is frivolous, vexatious, or not made in good faith. c) Issue a written reprimand containing a statement of possible penalties if the behaviour is repeated. d) Require the student to sign a good behaviour contract.
+The complainant will receive updated written advice weekly thereafter.
+Conclusion of the contract of 1 0 1 77 investigation or enquiry Services with a finding of "substantiated" or "unsubstantiated" and recommend a course of action from the following: a) No further action as the allegation is trivial. a) No further action as the allegation is trivial.b) No further action as the allegation is frivolous, vexatious, or not made in good faith. c) Issue a written reprimand containing a statement of possible penalties if the behaviour is repeated. d) Require the student to sign a good behaviour contract.
 This list is not intended to be exhaustive.
-In addition if the finding is substantiated, the Case Manager may make a specific recommendation to the Dean of the Faculty on a course of action from the following: a) The imposition of a penalty in accordance with and subject to the Wintec Delegation of Powers Statute 1995. b) Suspend the student from any class, course(s), or programme(s), for up to one year. c) Cancellation of enrolment or limit access to any part of Wintec for up to one year; d) A combination of the above.
+In addition, if the finding is substantiated, the Case Manager may make a specific recommendation to the Dean of the Faculty on a course of action from the following: a) The imposition of a penalty in accordance with and subject to the Wintec Delegation of Powers Statute 1995. b) Suspend the student from any class, course(s), or programme(s), for up to one year. c) Cancellation of enrolment or limit access to any part of Wintec for up to one year; d) A combination of the above.
 Where a breach of the Computer Use Policy occurred, the Case Manager may recommend prohibition of computer use for the student for a period of up to seven (7) days.
 Where the Library Regulations are breached, the Case Manager may recommend the following course of action: a) suspension of borrowing privileges for a period of time; b) the imposition of a penalty in accordance with and subject to the Wintec Delegation of Powers Statute 1995. c) preclude the person from accessing Library resources for up to seven (7) days; d) a combination of the above.
+1